traineraio/installfest2020/README.md

 ### Images

-We also need plugin for images:
+We also need a plugin for images:

 ```
 yarn add next-images
 ```

-And setting in next config.
-Add to bootom of `next.config.js`.
+And setting in the next config.
+Add to botom of `next.config.js`.

 ```js
 ...